township-agency/til/github/issue-tracking-with-github.md

 ![issue with reference](http://i.imgur.com/XkZvehR.png)

-Using language like "Closes #2" in a commit message will close the referenced image when the commit is merged into master.
+Using language like "Closes #2" in a commit message will close the referenced issue when the commit is merged into master.

 ![resolved issue](http://i.imgur.com/307ND8N.png)